deepset-ai/haystack-home/content/blog/build-complex-pipelines-with-multiplexer/index.md

 </details>

 With this new component ready we can now start to build the pipeline.
+The idea is the following:
+- The query passes to the retriever, then to the prompt builder, and then to the LLM like in a regular RAG pipeline.
+- After the LLM, the reply is given to the `HallucinationChecker` along with the documents returned by the retriever.
+- If `HallucinationChecker` decides that the reply is not a hallucination, the pipeline finishes.
+Otherwise, `HallucinationChecker` sends the LLM output to another prompt builder, that creates a new prompt for the LLM.
+In this new prompt, the error that the LLM made in the first pass is highlighted and the model is asked to correct it.
+- The new prompt is sent to the LLM again and the loop restarts.

+Let's implement it.
 Our first attempt may look like this:

 ![Self correcting pipeline without Multiplexer](auto_correction_loop_no_multiplexer.png)